 For more information, you can visit the Grafana Documentation page.

-At this point, you have learned to Install and Configure Grafana Monitoring & Analitycs Tool in the Latest Stable Version on Debian 12 Bookworm.
+At this point, you have learned to Install and Configure the Grafana Monitoring & Analitycs Tool in the Latest Stable Version on Debian 12 Bookworm.
 Also, you have learned to build your first dashboard by using Grafana.